National pipe thread: Specifications

 NPT is defined by ANSI/ASME standard B1.20.1.

 The taper rate for all NPT threads is 1 inch of diameter in 16 inches of length (3/4 in/ft) measured by the change of diameter (of the pipe thread) over distance of thread.
 The half-angle (between the taper surface and the axis of the pipe) is arctan(1/32) ≈ 1.7899° ≈ 1° 47′.

 The standard for Nominal Pipe Size (often abbreviated NPS, which should not be confused with the abbreviation NPS for the straight thread form standard) is loosely related to the inside diameter of Schedule 40 series of sizes.
-Because of the pipe wall thickness of Schedule pipe, the actual diameter of the NPT threads is larger than the Nominal Pipe Size outside diameter, and considerably so for small sizes.
+Because of the pipe wall thickness of Schedule pipe, the actual diameter of the NPT threads is larger than the Nominal Pipe Size diameter, and considerably so for small sizes.
 Pipe of a given size in a different Schedule than Schedule 40 provides a different wall thickness while maintaining the same outside diameter and thread profile as Schedule 40.
 Thus the inside diameter of a given size of Schedule pipe differs from the Nominal Pipe Size, while outside diameters for a given nominal Schedule size are the same between Schedules.